crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 })
 ```

-If you want to trigger a block of code once the connection is closed, listen on the **close** event:
+If you want to trigger a block of code once the connection is closed, listen for the **close** event:

 ```javascript
 const connection = new Trogdord()